 China, the United States, India and the European Union are the top four greenhouse gas emitters in the world, contributing over 49% of global emissions.
 Unless these four regions take more significant climate action, there is little hope of achieving the Paris Agreement’s goal of limiting global temperature rise to 1.5 degrees C (2.7 degrees F) and preventing the worst effects of climate change.

-WRI facilitates several "Track II Expert Dialogues” between the U.S. and the EU, China and India to exchange ideas and build long-lasting international relations.
-These discussions focus on strengthening communication and collaboration around climate change and energy among thought leaders while helping to advance international cooperation on issues consistent with WRI’s mission.
+WRI facilitates several Expert Dialogues between the U.S. and each of the EU, China and India to exchange ideas and build long-lasting relationships.
+Different countries face similar challenges when it comes to mitigating and adapting to climate change.
+The dialogues serve as a platform for those working on climate change topics to come together and learn from one another through candid discussion.
+These discussions focus on strengthening communication and engagement around climate change and energy among thought leaders while helping to advance action on issues consistent with WRI’s mission.

 Bilateral dialogues convened by WRI include: